ahhung77/mobile-network-operation/learning/README.md

-This place is use to traning!
+This place is use for training!